-The First Sap of Manhood and How It Rises
+The First Sap of Manhood and How it Rises

 (Be sure at all times to adopt a tolerant attitude.)

-Once you have established your position securely on a high moral plane, the rest will follow easily.
+Once you have established (concluded on page 117) Sap of Manhood (continued from page 85) your position securely on a high moral plane, the rest will follow easily.

 "Now, Davie, I want you to be in early."